Citizen Promaster Diver Review 2022

 The difference lies only in the color scheme.
 Specifically, the BN0151-09L has a blue rubber strap and a dark blue watch face.
 On the other hand, the BN0150-28E has a black rubber band and a black dial.

-In other words, the reasons for choosing one of the other models depend on whether you prefer a blue watch or a black one.
-Click here to know further.
+In other words, the reasons for choosing one of the other models depend on whether you prefer a blue or black watch.

 When the watch’s battery is low, the second hand will start moving every two seconds, signaling that it needs to be recharged.
-When fully charged, normal operation resumes.
+When fully charged, regular operation resumes.

-There are a few things to keep in mind regarding how to keep your Citizen watch charged.
+There are a few things to remember regarding how to keep your Citizen watch charged.

-First, it may take a bit more effort to keep the charge going in winter than in summer.
+First, it may take more effort to keep the charge going in winter than summer.
 This is because watches are most often stored under the sleeves of a shirt or jacket to limit exposure to light.

 Therefore, efforts may be made to expose the watch to artificial light to compensate for the reduced light exposure.
-If it is safe to do so, roll up your sleeves and let in natural light.
+If it is safe, roll up your sleeves and let in natural light.

 If using an artificial light source, place it at least 2 feet away from the light source to avoid overheating.
-To triple the charging speed, simply pull the crown out to expose it to the light source.
+Pull the crown out to expose it to the light source to triple the charging speed.
 This is usually how water or moisture can get inside a waterproof watch, so do so only under ideal conditions.